Nearshore Restoration Project

 Project Planning and Implementation

-Three stakeholder meetings were held in 2011.
-A collaborative stakeholder process was used to identify priorities for restoration of the nearshore to improve both salmon and forage fish habitat.
+The Nearshore Beach Restoration Project began in 2011 with three stakeholder meetings to identify priorities for restoration of the nearshore to improve both salmon and forage fish habitat.
 A technical assessment was used to evaluate the physical characteristics and biological potential of proposed sites.
+The conclusion of this stakeholder process generated a list of site and restoration treatment recommendations, which included restoration at Howarth Park and the three beach nourishment sites.

 Feasibility, design and construction generously funded by: